rishiguptaskn/rishiguptaskn/README.md

 ### 🌍 [Portfolio Website](https://github.com/rishiguptaskn/rishigupta.io)
 *March 2023*
-- Designed and developed a professional portfolio website using HTML, CSS, and JavaScript.
+- Designed and developed a **responsive portfolio website** using **HTML, CSS, and JavaScript** to highlight personal projects, skills, and achievements.
-- Showcased my projects, skills, and achievements in a dynamic and user-friendly format.
-- Implemented responsive design for mobile compatibility and optimized for performance.
+- Created a **visually engaging and user-friendly layout** to enhance readability and navigation for recruiters and visitors.
+- Ensured **mobile responsiveness** and optimized performance across different devices and screen sizes.
+- Integrated sections like **About Me, Skills, Projects, and Contact** to present a complete developer profile.